schwilklab/lab-resources/data-code/data-management.md

 !.gitignore
 ```

-This tells git to ignore all files in this directory except for the .gitignore file itself
+This tells git to ignore all files in this directory except for the .gitignore file itself.
+A fresh clone of the repository will include the results directory and the .gitignore file.

 ### `scripts` ###

-Keep your anlayses code here (usually this will be R scripts)
+Keep your anlayses code here (usually this will be R scripts).
+I usually write scripts so that they assume the working directory is the scripts directory.
+Then all reference to data uses relative paths (eg `../data/trees.csv`) and output figures are saved to the results folder (eg `../results/fig1.pdf`).
+Alternatively, as long as it is documented, you can write your R code so that scripts assume the working directory is the root directory.
+IN that case, any references to other scripts will look something like `source("scripts/read_data.R")`.

 # Storing and documenting data #